The Waugh Family

 Last Update on Oct 12, 2020

-Our Waugh Family from Dumfriesshire, Scotland, is positive for the following Single Nuclotide Polymorphisms (SNPs) from the broad I1 level to our terminal SNP: I-M253, I-DF29, I-L22, I-P109, I-S10891, I-FGC21732, I-FGC21733, I-FGC21765 and I-FGC21763.
+Our Waugh Family from Dumfriesshire, Scotland, (male line) is positive for the following Single Nuclotide Polymorphisms (SNPs) from the broad I1 level to our terminal SNP: I-M253, I-DF29, I-L22, I-P109, I-S10891, I-FGC21732, I-FGC21733, I-FGC21765 and I-FGC21763.
 This page will focus on recent developments (and any historical connections) concerning I-FGC21765.
 YFull estimates that I-FGC21765 was formed an estimated 2200 ybp (years before present)with a TMRCA (Time to Most Recent Common Ancestor) of 650 ybp (or about 1340 AD).
 The first recorded spelling of the family name is shown to be that of Robert Walgh, which was dated 1296, Documents Relating to Scotland, Public Records Office, during the reign of John Balliol, King of Scotland, 1292 - 1296.

 There are currently only nine people who have tested with the FTDNA BigY that are positive for I-FGC21765 and their surnames are Waugh (4), Walkup, Lee, Steptoe, Wellwood and Jackson as well as one ancient sample from Dalvik (Brimnes), Iceland (DAV-A9) dated to 900-1000 CE (A.D.).
 Our closest matches in Scandinavia are in southern Sweden and Denmark and are positive for I-FGC21732.
 The Icelandic sample provides evidence for a "line of inquiry" and bridges the gap from southern Scandinavia to the British Isles during the Viking Age.